stratosphereips/StratosphereLinuxIPS/README.md

 ## Features

-Stratosphere Linux IPS, shortly Slips, is a Python-based intrusion prevention system that uses machine learning to detect malicious behaviors in the network traffic.
+Slips is a Python-based intrusion prevention system that uses machine learning to detect malicious behaviors in the network traffic.
 Slips was designed to focus on targeted attacks, to detect of command and control channels and to provide good visualisation for the analyst.
 Slips is able to analyze real live traffic from the device and the large network captures in the type of a pcap files, Suricata, Zeek/Bro and Argus flows.
 As a result, Slips highlights suspicious behaviour and connections that needs to be deeper analyzed.

 Slips is a modular software.
 Each module is designed to perform a specific detection in the network traffic.
 Current version of Slips contains following modules: